mongodb/terraform-provider-mongodbatlas/website/docs/r/project_invitation.html.markdown

 Each invitation for an Atlas user includes roles that Atlas grants the user when they accept the invitation.

-The [MongoDB Documentation](https://docs.atlas.mongodb.com/reference/user-roles/#project-roles) describes the roles a user can have, the [API Documentation](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#operation/inviteOneMongoDBCloudUserToJoinOneProject) denotes the acceptable values.
+The [MongoDB Documentation](https://www.mongodb.com/docs/atlas/reference/user-roles/#project-roles) describes the roles which can be assigned to a user.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find GROUP-ID in the official documentation.